Boreal and Religion

 Unlike the Prophet Muhammad, Jesus did not create any religion, others did that.

-So, if you don't believe in religion, how do you set your moral compass at Boreal?
+If you don't believe in religion at Boreal, how do you set your moral compass?

-We don’t need religion, and I suspect neither do you, to tell you what is good and what is evil; to tell you what is the difference between right and wrong.
+We don’t need religion, and we suspect neither do you, to tell you what is good and what is evil; to tell you what is the difference between right and wrong.

 If religion does serve a purpose, it is to warn us that evil comes in many disguises, often in the form of preachers and would-be saviours who pretend to know the nature of our existence, where we came from and what is our final destination, if any.